Home Page

 You do NOT need to have a background in aviation, just an interest in aviation and space plus a willingness to help others.

-Prairie Aviation Museum Is Closed for 2024
+Prairie Aviation Museum Is Closed.

 Reopens April 5 – October 26, 2025